Clustered Factor Analysis for Multivariate Spatial Data: Application Study

 Furthermore, there are similarities in the underlying structures among the four groups.
-For example, Factor 1 dominates the dependencies of most variables in each group; Variable 9 and Variable 10 often jointly exert strong influences on the same factor.
+For example, Factor 1 dominates the dependencies of most variables in each group; Variable 9 (IT sector proportion) and Variable 10 (major company proportion) often jointly exert strong influences on the same factor.
 This reveals some global characteristics in the underlying structures, where even with spatial heterogeneity present, different regions still share certain common patterns.
 On the one hand, Factor 1 serves as a global dominant factor that continues to govern dependencies among numerous variables in each group.
 This may suggest that certain global variables (such as infrastructure, population density, and economic activities) exhibit commonalities across different regions within the Tokyo metropolitan area.
 These variables might similarly affect dependencies between various regions, leading to the importance of factor 1 within all groups.
-On the other hand, whether in urban central areas or peripheral regions, Variables9 and Variables10 seem to consistently share similar underlying structures pointing towards some consistent functional relationships.
-These shared dependent relationships indicate that interactions between certain variables transcend limitations imposed by spatial heterogeneity, reflecting unified factor structures.
+On the other hand, whether in urban central areas or peripheral regions, maintaining consistent relationships between Variables 9 and Variable 10 points to potential economic interdependence.
+High proportions of IT departments and major companies typically indicate that an area is a financial hub where technology and business headquarters drive overall economic vitality.
+This coordination transcends spatial boundaries to form uniform interactions.

 Finally, we compared the performance of EFA and SCFA on real data using AIC and BIC as evaluation criteria.
 The results, as presented in Table~\ref{tab: fitting performance}, show that the SCFA outperforms the EFA in both criteria.
 This underscores that spatial grouping in the SCFA works effectively in real data.